ToCans/ToCan-Coffee/README.md

 ### Immmediate:

+-   Fix styling on all other pages besides index.html
 -   Add in content for the equipment, recipes, and tools files
--   Will have to change hover effects from anchors to list items.
-Fix broken anchor links too.

 ### Shelf:

--   JS for scrolling images.
+-   JS for scrolling images
 -   Start storing grinder ratios

 Copyright (c) 2022 ToCan Coffee.
 All rights reserved.